beatrizmaciel/aem-business-practitioner-studies/Udemy Practice Tests/practice-test-4.md

 16 // A developer plans to use the Text component on its pages.
 However, the out of the box (OOTB) Text component does not allow authors to edit HTML source on the component.
 How should the developer support HTML source editing?

-:heavy_check_mark: Extend the OOTB Text component and enable the source edit Rich-Text Editor (RTE) plugin
+:heavy_check_mark: Edit the OOTD Text component directly to enable sourceedit Rich-Text Editor (RTE) plugin

 17 // The customer wants to set up the organization so that edited pages are reviewed and approved by a limited set of business stakeholders prior to being published.
 How do you establish this process?